worron/awesome-config/README.md

 It's the most safe and reliable way to use this config.

 #### Start with Colors
-Colored are my personal configs.
+Colored are author's personal configs.
 It's full featured setup filled with widgets preconfigured for certain software and hardware environment.
 Should be carefully edited and adapted before using.